swaptacular/swpt_accounts/protocol.rst

 config_flags : int32
    Account configuration bit-flags.
 Different server implementations may use these flags for different purposes.
-The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed (or at least marked as deleted) from the server's database: **1)** the account is
+The lowest 16 bits are reserved.
+Bit ``0`` has the meaning "scheduled for deletion". [#forbid-transfers]_ If all of the following conditions are met, an account SHOULD be removed (or at least marked as deleted) from the server's database: **1)** the account is